 The use of heavy equipment like the MRI, X-ray, and the more complicated and sensitive care machines are mainly available in the hospitals, making it necessary for the Elderly to be sent there when the need arises.

-Even the less bulky, complicated and sensitive machines, like the EKG, blood pressure and sugar machines, exercise machines, etc. can only be used or operated by trained personnels.
-The equipment cost a lot of money to acquire, operate and maintain.
+Even the less bulky, complicated and sensitive machines, like the EKG, blood pressure and sugar machines, exercise machines, etc. can only be used or operated by trained personnel.
+The equipment costs a lot of money to acquire, operate and maintain.

-Another area, commonly found in most facilities is the indoor and outdoor equipment like the walker, walking canes, strollers, wheel chairs, etc.; the elderly-friendly tables, chairs, beds, bathing and dining equipment.
-These generally cost less to acquire and maintain; need less training to manipulate and readily available.
+Another area, commonly found in most facilities is the indoor and outdoor equipment like the walker, walking canes, strollers, wheelchairs, etc.; the elderly-friendly tables, chairs, beds, bathing, and dining equipment.
+These generally cost less to acquire and maintain; they need less training to manipulate and readily available.

 In some outfits, the care provider may not need to provide any of these supplies and equipment.
 They may only need to provide companionship, cook and clean for the elder.
 This is the case of a healthy elderly person.
 Though not sick, the Elderly can no more do those chores he was used to doing.